-Stern And Company, a Las Vegas public relations firm, develops and implements strategic corporate communications programs for its clients.
+Stern And Company, a Portland, Oregon Strategic Communications and Crisis Managment firm, develops and implements strategic and communications programs for its clients.
 Its professionals have senior level, long tenured experience as journalists in either the major media or as senior level communications executives at the nation’s leading public relations agencies or major corporations.
 This blog serves as Stern And Company’s primary website.
 Please note the sidebar to learn more about Stern And Company, as well as the continuation of this post.
 Continue reading

 “Experience is the child of Thought, and Thought is the child of Action.
 We cannot learn men from books,” wrote Benjamin Disraeli in the 19th century.
 That’s an important consideration in the selection of public relations firm: Experience.
 Continue reading

 Sales of new single-family houses in March 2014 were at a seasonally adjusted annual rate of 384,000, according to estimates released jointly today by the U.S. Census Bureau and the Department of Housing and Urban Development.
 This is 14.5 percent below the revised February rate of 449,000 and is 13.3 percent below the March 2013 estimate of 443,000.

 The median sales price of new houses sold in March 2014 was $290,000; the average sales price was $334,200.
 The seasonally adjusted estimate of new houses for sale at the end of March was 193,000.
 This represents a supply of 6.0 months at the current sales rate.

 Existing-home sales were essentially flat in March, while the growth in home prices moderated, according to the National Association of Realtors®.
 Sales gains in the Northeast and Midwest were offset by declines in the West and South.